-It’s nearly Summer and Avocado season is here.
+It’s nearly Spring and Avocado season is here.
 Yum!
 Avocados are high in healthy monounsaturated fats (the GOOD fats) and a good source of fibre, vitamins A, C and E, folate and minerals.
 Delicious and healthy?
 Yes, it’s true!

 Do you have troubling trying to work out if an avocado is ripe or not?
-Try the three finger method; wrap three fingers around the avocado, if there is a bit of give, then it is ripe.
+Try the three-finger method; wrap three fingers around the avocado, if there is a bit of give, then it is ripe.
 As soon as they start to soften, that’s when you know they’re ready.

 If you want your avocados to ripen quickly put them in a bag or in a fruit bowl with ripe bananas, tomatoes or apples.